 It has apparently come across as one of the biggest challenges in email marketing in the last few years.

-Scott Hardigree, the founder of Email Industries addressed the fact how good deliverability is extremely vital for brands.
+Scott Hardigree, the founder of Email Industries, addressed the fact that good deliverability is extremely vital for brands.

 He also mentioned how hard it is getting to hit the user’s inbox on a consistent basis.

 This is certainly a wake-up call for marketers to do more than they are doing already.

 In the upcoming year 2022, achieving high deliverability is the ultimate goal, and hence the trend to ride on.